Hobie Beach, Port Elizabeth

 Nearby, the Boardwalk Casino and Entertainment World, Brooke's Pavilion and the Lighthouse Entertainment Centre offer amusements, shopping, dining and gaming.

-This Port Elizabeth beach also hosts the annual "Splash Festival", and the Beach Volleyball and World Boardsailing Championships.
+This Port Elizabeth beach also hosts the annual 'Splash Festival' in March/April and the Beach Volleyball and World Boardsailing Championships.
 Southern Right whales pass by between July and October; and Humpback whales are seen in June, July and December.